DustinHall/dustinhall.github.io/reading-notes/markdown.md

 ## Closing

 These are just some of the basics using markdown.
-Please review the source links listed above and you will find many more options while using markdown. 🙂
+Please review the source links listed above and you will find many more options. 🙂